 The next step is to deduce a suitable safety distance $d_{\text{safe},ij}$ which renders $\mathcal{C}_{c,ij}$ forward invariant by construction.
 To that end, we introduce the time derivative of $d_{ij}$

 which is negative when both agents are getting closer and positive when moving away from each other.
-Moreover, the maximum deceleration of Agent $i$ along $P_j - P_i$ (likewise for \mbox{Agent $j$)} can be represented as
+Moreover, the maximum deceleration of Agent $i$ along $P_i - P_j$ (likewise with $P_j - P_i$ for \mbox{Agent $j$)} can be represented as

-is the actual maximum deceleration of Agent $i$ which is compatible with the lower velocity bound \eqref{eq:CBF_velCBF_vminLowerAccel}.
+is the effective maximum deceleration (incl. resistances) of Agent $i$ which is compatible with the lower velocity bound \eqref{eq:CBF_velCBF_vminLowerAccel}.
 Without consideration of \eqref{eq:CBF_velCBF_vminLowerAccel}, the CBFs will not be control-sharing.
 By neglecting the resistance $-F_{r,i}(v_i)/m_i$ in the first term of \eqref{eq:CBF_CA_formCBF_axMinEff}, we are slightly more conservative.
 However, we can exploit the smooth approximation \eqref{eq:CBF_CA_formCBF_maxApprox} of the $\max$-operator, which requires one term to be constant.
 The resulting safety distance between Agent $i$ \mbox{and Agent $j$}